 In technical terms, this visual is achieved by tilting the camera along the x-axis so that the horizon line in the shot is not parallel with the bottom line of the camera frame.

 The angle is typically used to portray a feeling of tension or distress or to unsettle the viewer.
-This means the camera angle originally was particularly popular in the horror and thriller genres, however as cinema and television have evolved, so too has the technique.
+This means the camera angle originally was particularly popular in the horror and thriller genres, but as cinema and television have evolved, so too has the technique.
 Nowadays, you could recognise the Dutch angle in almost any kind of visual media, from stock images and selfies to award-winning films.

 While the technique may be relatively simple, the history of the Dutch angle is certainly interesting.
 In order to understand where the term “Dutch angle” comes from, you have to go all the way back to the 1910s, when Europe was on the brink of war.
 The German government was quick to take control of the national film industry, monitoring all the content and output of prevalent German filmmakers and banning all foreign media.

 This meant that the German film industry took a very different approach to cinema, as the medium developed a distinct voice and tone largely influenced by German and Austrian expressionist painters such as Ernst Ludwig Kirchner and Max Beckmann.
-As a result, German cinema of the era was filled with haunting imagery and awkward angles, giving films such as The Cabinet of Dr. Caligari (Robert Wiene, 1920) - a film largely credited with pioneering the Dutch angle - a very distinct tone and look.
+As a result, German cinema of the era was filled with haunting imagery and awkward angles, giving films such as The Cabinet of Dr Caligari (Robert Wiene, 1920) - a film largely credited with pioneering the Dutch angle - a very distinct tone and look.

 You may be wondering what all this has to do with the Netherlands, and the answer is: nothing.
 You might have guessed it already but, originally, the Dutch angle was actually called the Deutsch angle (AKA the German angle).
 Over time, as the technique became more popular with international filmmakers such as Orson Welles and Alfred Hitchcock, the two words were swapped around, creating what is now known as the Dutch angle.